googlecodelabs/migrate-python2-appengine/step3a-flask-firestore-py3/README.md

-# Step 4 - Migrate from Google Cloud Datastore to Cloud Firestore
+# Step 3a (EXTRA) - After migrating to Cloud Datastore, port to Cloud Firestore

 ## Introduction

 As mentioned in the previous step, a migration to [Cloud Datastore](https://cloud.google.com/datastore) means applications are using "[Cloud Firestore in Datastore mode](https://cloud.google.com/datastore/docs)".
 The primary purpose of this tutorial is to give developers an idea of the differences between Cloud Datastore as they know it who want to gain initial familiarity with Cloud Firestore.

-**This migration is not one we expect users to perform**.
+**This migration is not one we expect users to perform**, which is why it is optional and a "bonus" step.
 While there are obvious advantages to using [Cloud Firestore](https://cloud.google.com/firestore) natively such as client auth, Firebase rules integration, and of course, the [Firebase realtime ](https://firebase.google.com/products/realtime-database) feature (_query/document watch_), the migration steps are non-trivial:

 - You **must** create a new project as once data is stored, projects cannot switch from Datastore (in Firebase mode) to Firestore (native mode).
 - There isn't a migration tool that can stream data from one project to another.